jacksonjw12/mbannister.github.io/_teaching/60-w17/Homework/Homework06.md

 You will only need to modify the function definitions and type signature of the existing functions.
-Additionally, you will write a `main` function to test your `UniqueBag` class.
+Additionally, you will write a `main` function to test your `Bag` class.
 The existing `main` function can serve as a starting point.